pengpeng25/Cybersecurity-GRC-Portfolio/01-GRC-Case-Studies/iso27001-risk-management/README.md

 This methodology reflects enterprise risk practices used in advisory and audit engagements, where structured quantitative analysis supports defensible, evidence-based decision-making.

->  *This case study was developed as part of a cybersecurity risk management course, applying ISO 27001 principles to a realistic organizational scenario.*